Accelerated Test-Time Scaling with Model-Free Speculative Sampling: Introduction

 To fully leverage the power of model-free speculative decoding for reasoning tasks, we propose \textbf{\mname (STochastic Adaptive N-gram Drafting)}.
 Our approach is motivated by two key observations: First, existing model-free approaches have primarily focused on greedy decoding, leaving the potential benefits of sampling largely unexplored.
 Second, our experimental analysis demonstrates that stochastic drafting (i.e. sampling draft tokens from the draft probability distribution) significantly improves token acceptance rates.
 Building on these insights, \mname introduces three key innovations: (1) a memory-efficient logit-based N-gram module that preserves probabilistic information for better stochastic drafting, (2) an optimized sampling strategy using Gumbel-Top-K for efficient token selection, and (3) a data-driven approach to draft tree construction that balances efficiency with effectiveness.
 Combined, these techniques significantly enhance the speculative decoding performance in the context of test-time scaling, where sampling and diverse trajectory exploration are crucial.

-Our extensive evaluations demonstrate \mname's effectiveness in various reasoning tasks (math, science and coding) and different model scales.
-As highlighted in Figure \ref{fig:main}, our results show that STAND's benefits become more pronounced as the number of reasoning trajectories increases.
-When using best-of-16 sampling to achieve optimal accuracy, STAND reduces inference latency by 60-65\% compared to standard autoregressive decoding while maintaining the same performance level.
-Moreover, STAND outperforms state-of-the-art speculative decoding methods by 14-28\% in throughput, establishing an efficient drafting strategy for reasoning tasks.
+Our extensive evaluations demonstrate \mname's effectiveness across diverse reasoning tasks (math, science, and coding) and model scales.
+As highlighted in Figure \ref{fig:main}, STAND’s benefits become more pronounced as the number of reasoning trajectories increases.
+With best-of-16 sampling for optimal accuracy, STAND reduces inference latency by 60–65\% compared to standard autoregressive decoding while maintaining performance.
+Moreover, STAND outperforms state-of-the-art speculative decoding methods by 14–28\% in throughput, establishing an efficient drafting strategy for reasoning tasks.

-Furthermore, we observe that \mname also shows the best throughput in single-trajectory evaluations, reducing the inference latency by 48-58\% compared to standard autoregressive decoding, although it was primarily designed to leverage information across multiple reasoning trajectories.
+Furthermore, \mname consistently achieves the best throughput across multiple inference patterns, reducing the inference latency by 58\% in single-trajectory decoding, 30\% in batch decoding, and 61\% in test-time tree search, compared to standard autoregressive decoding.
 As a model-free speculative decoding approach, \mname accomplishes all these achievements without requiring any additional drafter model, or fine-tuning the target model, being able to be used in plug-and-play manner to any existing LRMs.